 Salim Halali’s life testifies to the entwinement of Jewish and Muslim communities in Algeria and Morocco before World War II.
-Born in 1920 in Bône (Annaba), Algeria, to a Turkish father and a Judeo-Berber mother, Halali straddled various traditions and cultures in his popular songs.
+Born in 1920 in Bône (Annaba), Algeria, to an Algerian father and a Judeo-Berber mother, Halali straddled various traditions and cultures in his popular songs.

 I like to think of him as he appears on the cover of his album En Public: reclining in a robe of red and gold, against a backdrop of painted birds, looking fabulous and bored.
 He was, without question, a queer decolonial superstar.
 Among the greatest singers of Chaabi from the 1940s on, he performed some of the genre’s most famous songs.
 One of them was “Sidi Habibi,” an old love song given new force and meaning by Halali’s voice.